-Lock-free and wait-free algorithms are often complex to implement and rely on expensive atomic memory operations such as compare-and-swap [10].
-Despite this, efficient lock-free algorithms are more scalable than their lock-based counterparts [18].
-Hence our decision to refine existing wait-free work-stealing for using in our scheduler [12, 14].
+Lock-free and wait-free algorithms are often complex to implement and rely on expensive atomic memory operations such as compare-and-swap [26].
+Despite this, efficient lock-free algorithms are more scalable than their lock-based counterparts [27].
+The scalability of these algorithms motivated the decision to refine existing wait-free work-stealing for use in this work [13, 14].

-Figure 2 shows the relationship of the migration window to the run queue.
+Figure 3 shows the relationship of the migration window to the run queue.
 There are three algorithms for accessing the migration window: local enqueue, local dequeue, and remote dequeue.
+These algorithms assume a total store order memory model [28].